Where to stay in Osaka? Check our guide to the best places to stay in one of the largest and most exciting cities in Japan

 When to Visit Osaka

 Hoping to visit Osaka in a nice climate and perfect scenery?
-The city’s climate throughout the year is actually quite accommodating, allowing you to enjoy the city’s attractions anytime of the year.
-However, if you want to enjoy a colorful Osaka, visiting during Spring or Autumn is recommended.
+The city’s climate throughout the year is actually quite accommodating.
+Apart from a few excepts, the weather allows you to enjoy the city anytime of the year.
+However, if you want to enjoy it in a colorful scenery, visiting during Spring or Autumn is recommended.

 If you are intending to stay away from the crowds and hope to save money on hotels, scheduling your Osaka trip in September is a good idea.